wallarm/product-documentation/docs/latest/about-wallarm/api-leaks.md

 # API Leaks Remediation

-The **API Leaks** module of the Wallarm platform actively scans thousands of public repositories and sources to check for the leaks of API tokens and allow you to block leaked credentials usage by means of the deployed Wallarm [node(s)](../installation/supported-deployment-options.md).
+The **API Leaks** module of the Wallarm platform actively scans thousands of public repositories and sources to check for the leaks of API tokens.
 This article gives an overview of API Leaks: issues addressed by it, its purpose and main possibilities.

+The module can operate in two different modes:

+* **Only detect** API leaks and report that to users via the **API Leaks** section in Wallarm Cloud.
+Additionally, you may configure Wallarm to send notifications about found API leaks via email or messengers.
+* Detect and [**perform measures to block**](#making-decisions) usage of leaked credentials until they are regenerated or removed.
+This requires deployed Wallarm [node(s)](../user-guides/nodes/nodes.md).

 ![API Leaks](../images/about-wallarm-waf/api-leaks/api-leaks.png)